napari/napari-scipy2025-workshop/napari-workshops/notebooks/image_warping.md

 Let's edit our callback to pass the correct information to the `warp` function when the mouse is dragged.

 To pass the right information to the callback, we inspect the `selected_data` attribute of our `points_layer`, which contains the indices of all currently selected points.
-This example only works when one point is selected, so we just grab the first one.
+This example only works when one point is selected, so we just grab the last one (since that's probably what the mouse is hovering over!).
 We make a copy of the `dst` points before updating the coordinates of the selected point to the current mouse position, to avoid messing with the layer data itself.
 Finally, we call the same warping function as in our layer event example.

 ```{code-cell} ipython3
 def warp_on_move(points_layer, event):